warlock601/CI-CD-Health-Dashboard/README.md

 # CI/CD Pipeline Health Dashboard
 A simple, containerized dashboard to monitor GitHub Actions pipeline health across repositories.
 It collects workflow run metadata, computes success/failure rates and average build times, displays latest build status, and can send alerts to Slack and/or Email on failures.

-## Stack
+## 🚀 Features

-- Backend: Node.js (Express), GitHub API via Octokit, PostgreSQL
+- ✅ **Real-time data collection** from GitHub Actions via GitHub API
-- Frontend: React (Vite), served by Nginx
-- Database: PostgreSQL
+- ✅ **Live metrics dashboard** with success/failure rates and build times
+- ✅ **Automated polling** for continuous pipeline monitoring
-- Alerting: Slack webhook and SMTP email (optional)
+- ✅ **Alerting system** with Slack webhooks and SMTP email notifications
-- Orchestration: Docker Compose (see `infra/docker-compose.yml`)
+- ✅ **Modern React UI** with responsive design and real-time updates
+- ✅ **Fully containerized** with Docker for consistent deployment
+- ✅ **Production-ready** with health checks, database persistence, and proper documentation

 ## Prerequisites
 - Docker Desktop installed